mpontus/create-react-app-hot-loader/README.md

   }
 ```

-You now ready to test your new setup by running `npm start`.
+Test your new setup by running `npm start`.

 ### Globally

-You can make this server available in any directory on your local machine by installing it as follows:
+To be able to start the server for any project on your local machine, install it as follows:

 ```bash
 $ npm install -g create-react-app-hot-loader
 ```

-Now you can start the server from the root directory of any create-react-app project using following command:
+Now you can start the server from anywhere with the following command:

 ```bash
 $ create-react-app-hot-loader